STRIDES/NIHCloudLabAzure/docs/Virtual-machine-best-practices.md

   - [VM Validations - Review + Create Page](#vm-validations---review--create-page)

 ## Creating the Virtual Machine - Basics Page<a name="vmb"></a>
-When creating a new Virtual Machine, start on the Basics screen.
+When creating a new virtual machine, start on the Basics screen.
 Most of this is self explanatory, but there are specific things to note:
 1. For Resource Group, you can either:
    - Create a new Resource Group
    - Select an existing Resource Group